 Now, it was customary for Romans to use gypsum letters on a rough board affixed to the cross, but three languages were not always used.
 Latin was the official language of the Roman empire, Greek was the international language of culture, and Aramaic (Hebrew) was the religious language of the Jews.
 It is evident that Pilate likely dictated the words to be written down, and that KING OF THE JEWS was added to be get on the nerves of the Jews, and that NAZARETH was likely added to show that their "king" was a Galilean.

 It is apparent that since John is the only writer which conveys that Pilate was the author, and mentions a "title," that John was likely quoting the Latin inscription: IESUS NAZARENVS REX IVDAEORVM.
 As for Luke, who was writing to the Greek Theophilus, (see Luke 1:3, Acts 1:1), and as a highly educated man himself (Colossians 4:14), Luke likely quoted the Greek inscription: OUTOS ESTIN O BASILEUS TWN IOUDAIWN.
-Matthew's Gospel was written to the Jews, and uses many quotes from the Old Testament.
+Matthew's Gospel was written to the Jews, and uses many quotes from the Hebrew Bible.
 He likely quoted the Aramaic (Hebrew) inscription.